reframejs/reframe/readme.md

    <br/>
    No (or almost no) JavaScript is loaded in the browser.
    <br/>
-   Basically: Good ol' 1998 websites <sup><sub>:floppy_disk:</sub></sup>
+   Good ol' 1998 websites <sup><sub>:floppy_disk:</sub></sup>
  - **Hybrid apps**
    <br/>
-   Apps with mixed page types:
+   Apps with mixed types:
-   Some pages are rendered to HTML at build-time and others at request-time, and some pages have a static DOM while others have a dynamic DOM.
+   Some pages have their HTML rendered at build-time and some at request-time, and some pages have a static DOM and some have a dynamic DOM.

 Reframe generates a certain type of app depending on how you configure your pages.
 For example, if you add `htmlStatic: true` to a page config, then that page's HTML is rendered at build-time instead of request-time.
-So, creating a static app is simply a matter of setting `htmlStatic: true` to all page configs.
+Thus, creating a static app is simply a matter of setting `htmlStatic: true` to all page configs.

-The "Quick Start" section below gives a step-by-step guide to create a React app with Reframe.

 ### Why Reframe